gevargu/garisom/README.md

 ------------

-## Sequential year processing:

-When running multiple years of data in a single dataset, the years can be treated as entirely independent (the default) or can work from a continuous water budget.

 ### Independent year mode (default)

 - Set "Use GS Data" to "n" under "Program Options"
 - Use growing season trimmed data (see the example: "dataset.csv").
 - Ensure that the growing season limits are defined in "seasonlimits.csv"